CorrM/CorrMSocket/README.md

 # GameSever
 Written in Visual Basic.Net, To test all the exampels in this repository.
-> You must run before any of the examples
+> You must run GameSevrer before any of the examples

 # Changelog
 ## [1.0.1] - 2017-09-24